CodeWritingCow/mangakalot-web-scraper/README.md

 #### Getting Started
 - Run `node index.js` in terminal
+  - (Mac users only) As an alternative, run the application as an [executable](https://github.com/CodeWritingCow/mangakalot-web-scraper/releases/download/v1.0.0/index-macos).
 - When prompted, enter URL of a manga's chapter to download.
 The URL should follow this format: https://mangakakalot.com/chapter/MANGA_NAME/CHAPTER_NUMBER (For example, 'https://mangakakalot.com/chapter/shiji/chapter_6).

 #### Key Dependencies